pablodecm/paper-inferno/paper/paper.md

-signal (S) vs background (B) classification [@adam2015higgs], effectively estimating an approximation of $p_{S}(\boldsymbol{x})/p_{b}(\boldsymbol{B})$ which will monotonic with the likelihood ratio.
+signal (S) vs background (B) classification [@adam2015higgs], effectively estimating an approximation of $p_{S}(\boldsymbol{x})/p_{b}(\boldsymbol{B})$ which will vary monotonically with the likelihood ratio.
 While this approach can be effective and increase the discovery sensitivity, simulations often depend on additional uncertain parameters that are not of immediate interest but have to be accounted for.
-Classification-based summary statistics cannot easily account for this effects, so the inference power is degraded when these additional parameters are taken into account.
+Classification-based summary statistics cannot easily account for these effects, so the inference power is degraded when these additional parameters are taken into account.